bvm/bvm/README.md

      }]
    }
    ```
-5. Ability to execute a specific version of an executable one time. `bvm exec deno 1.2.0 -V` or perhaps at the shim level `deno -V --bvm-use-version 1.2.0`... or maybe this should use `bvm resolve` somehow.
+3. Ability to execute a specific version of an executable one time. (ex. `bvm exec deno 1.2.0 deno -V` -- will probably require command name unfortunately).
-6. Add `bvm lock` to update the configuration file urls with checksums.
+4. Add `bvm lock` to update the configuration file urls with checksums.
-7. Multiple sub binary download locations (ex. say `npm` were installed from a different zip for `node`).
+5. Multiple sub binary download locations (ex. say `npm` were installed from a different zip for `node`).
-8. Add key/value setting storage.
+6. Add key/value setting storage.
 Example: `bvm setting nodejs/node <key> <value>` and `bvm setting nodejs/node <key>` to get.
 Use this instead of environment variables.
+7. Ability to add to a bvmrc.json via registries or specifying urls.
+For example: `bvm add deno 1.3.1` or `bvm add https://bvm.land/deno/1.3.1.json`

 Large effort: